Quasiperiodic Floquet-Thouless energy pump

-{\it Bulk-edge correspondence ---} As for other topological phases, there exists a bulk-edge correspondence for the quasiperiodic FTEP that links $\nu$ to nontrivial transport phenomena at the system's boundaries.
-This correspondence {can be inferred} by noting that for a finite open chain, the effective 2d Hamiltonian $\Hes_{\rm 2d}(t)$ in the mixed time-frequency representation describes an AFAI on an infinite strip in the $y$-direction {(corresponding to the Fourier harmonics of mode 2)}.
-Due to the bulk-edge correspondence for the AFAI established in Ref.~\cite{FQI2}, $\Hes_{\rm 2d}(t)$ supports chiral modes propagating along the edges of the strip.
-When all sites on the left edge of the strip are occupied, the chiral edge modes carry a quantized average current $-\nu/T_1$ along the $y$-direction; an opposite current occurs when the right edge is occupied.
-Interpreting the coordinate $y$ as the number of photons absorbed by mode $2$~\cite{fn:photon_lattice}, we thus intuitively expect that particles on the left edge transfer energy to mode $2$ at the quantized average rate $-\nu \mathcal{P}_0$, where $\mathcal{P}_0 = \omega_2\omega_1/2\pi$ denotes the ``quantum of energy transfer.''
+To understand Eq.~\eqref{eq:bec}, note that for a finite open chain, $\Hes_{\rm 2d}(t)$ describes an AFAI on an infinite strip in the $y$-direction {(corresponding to ``photon number'' of mode 2)}.
+The bulk-edge correspondence for the AFAI dictates that $\Hes_{\rm 2d}(t)$ supports chiral modes propagating along the edges of the strip that carry a quantized average current $\nu/T_1$ and $-\nu/T_1$ along the $y$-direction at the left and right end of the strip, respectively~\cite{FQI2}.
+According to the mapping through which $y$ corresponds to the number of photons absorbed by mode $2$, we expect that particles on the left edge transfer energy to mode $2$ at the quantized average rate $\nu \mathcal{P}_0$.